 Determination: Responding to Directive 9 is hinged on knowing the impact of the Southern Cross DC Tie on ERCOT’s Most Severe Single Largest Contingency (MSSC).
-ERCOT and OWG members agree that ERCOT’s MSSC will change upon interconnection of the SCT DC Tie if it is allowed to import higher than current MSSC of 1,375 MW.
+ERCOT and OWG members agree that ERCOT’s MSSC will change upon interconnection of the SCT DC Tie if it is allowed to import higher than the current MSSC.

 ERCOT and OWG members also agree that if the SCT DC Tie is limited to imports equal to or less than the existing ERCOT MSSC, then no MSSC change is required upon interconnection of the SCT DC Tie.
-ERCOT and OWG members further agree that because ERCOT would want the full import capability of the SCT DC Tie to be available during emergency conditions, how increasing the import limit during emergency may impact ERCOT’s MSSC is worth exploring in the future.

 This determination only applies to MSSC and further work of identifying the Ancillary Services impacts of the SCT DC Tie while operating above the ERCOT MSSC up to the 2,000 MW import capability will be undertaken at the PDCWG.
+In the event if SCT DC Tie is limited to imports equal to or less than the existing ERCOT MSSC, then there would be no impacts to current ancillary services requirements that are based on the MSSC.

 Technical reasons for determination